zage-inc/ZageIOS/README.md

 ## Integration

+#### Intro

+The ZageIOS package provides an easy and lightweight way to implement Zage as a payment method into your iOS application.
+To use it, you must have a public and private key pair from Zage, so please ensure that you have received one.

 #### Setup
-To install the Zage Swift package, make sure you have cocoa pods installed and type in the following command into your application's directory:
+To install the ZageIOS Package, first make sure that you have Cocoapods installed and you are using it in your application.
+Then, include the ZageIOS pacakge in your application’s Podfile.
+It should look something like the following:

-`pod install Zage`
+`target 'MyApp' do
+  use_frameworks!
+  pod 'ZageIOS'
+end`

 Next, import the Zage package in your checkout screen's view controller: